-An Arizona native, Bethany has also called California, France and Switzerland home.
-Her passion for global understanding led her to several extended opportunities overseas, including an internship with Pax Romana, a UNHRC affiliated NGO, in Geneva, Switzerland.
-After completing a teaching assistantship with the French Ministry of Education in France, Bethany returned home to manage exchanges for Phoenix Sister Cities and the World Affairs Council of Arizona.
-To date, Bethany has curated the exchange of 469 citizen diplomats from 70+ countries, including 35 projects for the Department of State’s International Visitor Leadership Program.
-For many, it was their first encounter with Arizona.
+An Arizona native, Bethany has also called France and Switzerland home.
+Fueled by an innate passion for cross-cultural cooperation, Bethany pursued several extended experiences overseas, including an UNHCR-affiliate internship in Switzerland and a teaching assistantship with the French Ministry of National Education in Northern France, before returning home to introduce the world to Arizona and vice versa.
+Upon her return, Bethany managed several award-winning public diplomacy programs at Phoenix Sister Cities and Global Ties Arizona, curating the exchange of 469 citizen diplomats from over 70 countries, including 35 delegations for the Department of State’s International Visitor Leadership Program.
+For most, it was their first encounter with Arizona.

-Bethany is a graduate of ASU’s Thunderbird School of Global Management with a Masters in Global Affairs and Management.
-She holds concurrent bachelor degrees in International Relations and French from Pepperdine University, and an undergraduate certificate in Conflict Management from the Straus Institute for Dispute Resolution.
-While at Pepperdine, Bethany was heavily involved with the Nootbaar Institute’s Global Justice Program and the Palmer Center’s Micro-Enterprise Program.
+Bethany holds an M.A. in Global Affairs & Management from ASU’s Thunderbird School of Global Management, dual B.A. degrees in International Relations and French from Pepperdine University and an undergraduate law certificate in conflict resolution from the Straus Institute for Dispute Resolution.
+While at school, she worked for the Global Justice Program researching international adoption law and the Palmer Center for Micro-Enterprise aiding homeless aspiring entrepreneurs.

 In 2019, Bethany traveled to India for a State Department Good Governance & Society Fellowship.
 In 2017, Bethany graduated from both the FBI and Scottsdale Police citizens’ academies.
 She routinely volunteers as a decoy to train TSA K-9 units.
 Bethany has full professional proficiency in French.
 She enjoys kayaking, hiking, podcasts, hosting gatherings and fostering dogs via the Arizona Border Collie Rescue.